Festival Bench in memory of Dame Hilary Mantel

 The bespoke bench, which features a Tudor rose at the centre of its design, was created by Matt Coe from Dingle Forge, based in Bow, just outside Crediton.

-Posted by Annie on 27th September 2023
+Posted by Kate on 27th September 2023

 You may also like